MICHAELMUNAVU83/chpter/README.md

 ## Usage

+This is broken down into two parts , Payments and Payouts.

+### Payments

-This is broken down into two parts:
+This is further broken down into two parts, Initiation and Checking Transaction Status.

 ### 1. Initiation